TECHNICAL DOCUMENTATION SOFTWARE

 Increased data security

-Protect your data from unwanted interference by unauthorized users and from destructive forces.
+Protect your data from unwanted interference by unauthorised users and from destructive forces.

 Individual configuration

-Have the modules configured according to your specific requirements to make it easier for your colleagues to familiarise themselves with the system.
+Let the modules be configured according to your specific requirements to facilitate the onboarding training of your colleagues.

 Compliance with Medical Device Regulation

-Create and update your technical documentation digitally to fulfil the requirements of the MDR.
+Create and update your technical documentation digitally to meet the requirements of the MDR.

-Reduce the process times for creating, revising and approving your dossiers and minimise the time spent searching for and compiling up-to-date documents.
+Reduce process runtimes for creating, revising and approving your dossiers and minimise the time spent searching for and compiling up-to-date documents.

 Central information platform

-Use d.velop documents (formerly d.3ecm) as your central information source to retrieve all relevant data at any time.
+Use d.velop documents (formerly d.3ecm) as your central source of information to retrieve all relevant data at any time.

 Constant availability